Lynda Weinman: Career

+In March 2020, Weinman founded the site claybottress.com to detail her interest in and studies of 3D clay printing.
+She has had gallery and museum exhibits of the sculptures, vases, handbags, and jewelry she has designed and created with 3d printing technologies.

+Weinman co-founded Clay Studio SB (now Maker House) in Goleta, California in 2020 with ceramicist Patrick J. Hall.

 Lynda.com

 The Lynda.com Online Training Library taught computer skills in video format to members through monthly and annual subscription-based plans.
 The company was founded in Ojai, California and has since moved to Ventura and Carpinteria, California, where, as of 2013, it employed nearly 500 full-time staff members and more than 140 teachers who earn royalties from their shared revenue model.
 The company website was created in 1995 and the company was incorporated in 1997.

 Lynda.com evolved from its original conception as a free web resource for Lynda's students, to the site for her books on web design, to the registration hub for physical classrooms and conferences, to an online virtual knowledge library, where members could watch software and technology courses in several categories (3D and animation, audio, business, design, development, home computing, photography, video, and web and interactive design).
 The company also produced documentaries about creative professionals.